 The study is revolutionary because it is the first proof that women are dissatisfied with the lack of sex that often accompanies menopause.
 And this contradicts previous assumptions, among which, if vaginal dryness were a problem, desire would falter.

-Hormone replacement therapy (HRT) has little impact.
+Hormone replacement therapy (HRT) has little impact on libido.

 The study also illustrates that HRT has declined in popularity and is not likely to increase the frequency of sexual activity.

 As the researchers noted, women who were on HRT at the beginning of the study reported higher levels of sexual frequency than those who were not.
 However, they were surprised to find that the women assigned to take HRT as part of the study were no more likely to have regular sex than those who took placebo pills.

 The researchers also noted that the use of hormone replacement therapy has declined since the Women’s Health Initiative, the same organization that conducted the study, published its findings in 2002 that combined progestin and estrogen therapy may carry significant risks for the health, including heart attacks, strokes, and even breast cancer.